finos/vuu/docs/introduction/how_does_it_work.md

 table you have asked for in your viewport and applies the filters and sorts you've requested.
 The resulting array of primary keys is then pushed into your viewport.

-THe update path, by comparison, is different.
+The update path, by comparison, is different.
 If you have a particular key in the visible range of your viewport already and it is updated, it follows the tick() path, so it will progress through the system as an event, on the same thread as the provider itself.